ninbura/windows/README.md

 		- right click any device and uncheck "show disabled devices" (re-enable as needed for troubleshooting and such)
 		- select desired device & click the "set default" button below the device list
 	- repeat these steps any time you encounter ***(😔((((audio problems))))😔)***
-16. ### download/install remaining software as desired using winget/wigui & the **software** list below
-	- just like drivers you don't need to restart your computer when prompted after every single install
-	- restart your computer after installing all desired software (if you were prompted at somepoint to do so)
-	- Note that every piece of software you want may not have been included in `.install-list.txt` and or may not be listed below.
-Said lists are composed of items relevant to me and my direct peers.
-	- software in list below is software that can not currently be installed properly via wigui
-	- It is *always* preferred you install software with winget, it's much quicker & winget-autoupdate will keep your software updated.
-		- see [winget basics](#wingetwigui-basics) for instructions on how to use winget/wigui
-	- If software isn't available via winget, install software the old fashioned way 😭
 17. ### configure rgb lighting
 	- this is a very inconsistent process not only by motherboard but often by sepcific components
 	- often times your motherboard will have a single piece of software that allows for configuring all rgb